-After a two-year hiatus, the festival returns on Saturday, Oct.
-1st at 10 am, and continues at noon on Sunday, Oct.
-2nd.
+The festival returns on Saturday, October 7, at 10am, and continues at noon on Sunday, October 8.

 If you're looking for a fun and memorable way to spend a fall weekend in Cortland County, your search has ended.
 Here are five top reasons why Cortland's Pumpkinfest is a can't-miss event.